twofold-rsc/twofold/sites/website/app/pages/docs/guides/deployment/digitalocean-app-platform.md

 {% image src="/images/guides/deploy/digitalocean-app-platform/select-repo.png" alt="Select your GitHub repository" /%}

 {% callout %}
-Before seeing your repository, you may be asked to allow DigitalOcean to access your GitHub repositories.
+Before seeing your repository, you may be asked to grant DigitalOcean access to your GitHub repositories.
 Follow the prompts to do so.
 {% /callout %}

 Select your main branch and click "Next".